Goosebumps (film): Casting

-The film was promoted at the 2014 San Diego Comic-Con International where Jack Black and Rob Letterstein interacted with Slappy the Dummy.
+The film was promoted at the 2014 San Diego Comic-Con where Jack Black and Rob Letterman interacted with Slappy the Dummy.
 Slappy even brought some of his "friends" out consisting of the Bog Monster from How to Kill a Monster, two Graveyard Ghouls from Attack of the Graveyard Ghouls, Cronby the Troll and a Mulgani from Deep in the Jungle of Doom, the Lord High Executioner from A Night in Terror Tower, Murder the Clown from A Nightmare on Clown Street, the Mummy of Prince Khor-Ru from Return of the Mummy, Captain Long Ben One-Leg from Creep from the Deep, Professor Shock from The Creepy Creations of Professor Shock, Count Nightwing from Vampire Breath, a Creep from Calling All Creeps!, a Body Squeezer from Invasion of the Body Squeezers: Part 1 and Part 2, Carly Beth Caldwell's Haunted Mask form from The Haunted Mask, a Scarecrow from The Scarecrow Walks at Midnight, and a Pumpkin Head from Attack of the Jack-O'-Lanterns.
 When Jack Black tells Slappy that it is him that Slappy wants, Slappy instructs the Lord High Executioner, Murder the Clown, and Professor Shock to take Jack Black outside to his car.
 As the monsters leave, Slappy tells Rob some of his pitches causing Rob to leave as well.

 Some monsters due for an appearance in the film were cut for budgetary reasons, but Letterman stated that the crew tried to choose the monsters most appropriate to the story.
 Letterman also stated that he tried to combine both humor and horror in the film, commenting that "[t]he books themselves are legitimately scary, but they're legitimately funny, and we try to capture that".
 In November 2014, the release date was moved back to April 15, 2016.
 In January 2015, the release date was pushed forward to October 16, 2015.

 Filming

 In mid-April 2014, a crew of six spent three days gathering visual data for the film in downtown Madison, Georgia.
 The crew used a theodolite to collect points in three-dimensional space to complete a detailed survey of the city.
 The visual data was used to create a CGI background of the downtown.
 Neal Moritz and Rob Letterman stated that Madison was their first choice for the film after scouting the city.
-Principal photography on the film began on April 23, 2014, in Candler Park in Atlanta; they were also set to shoot the film in Conyers and Madison.
+Principal photography on the film began on April 23, 2014, in Candler Park in Atlanta, notably at 345 (Zach's house) and 337 (R.L.Stine's house) Mell Avenue NE; they were also set to shoot the film in Conyers and Madison.
 On May 19, filming was taking place in the streets of Madison, with 480 Goosebumps crew members working in Madison and Morgan County.
 Principal photography ended on July 16, 2014.
 A stretch of Dawsonville Highway in Georgia was intermittently closed to film a car travelling up and down multiple bridges for the film.